gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 element is obtained by calling `sdf::Root::Element()`.

 Once an `sdf::ElementPtr` object is available, its attributes can be retrieved by calling `sdf::Element::GetAttribute()`.
-This function takes the attribute name as its first argument and returns an `sdf::ParamPtr` (a pointer to `sdf::Param`). libsdformat provides a function template `sdf::Param::Get<T>` that can be used to obtain the value of the attribute converted to the passed in type `T`.
 To get the value of a custom attribute, the name of the attribute passed to `GetAttribute` must contain the namespace prefix of the attribute.
 For example, if the custom attribute name is `mysim:custom_attr`, the function call would be `GetAttribute("mysim:custom_attr")`.

 Child elements of `sdf::ElementPtr` are obtained by calling `sdf::Element::GetElement()`.
 This function takes the names of the child